OdysseyArena: Benchmarking Large Language Models For Long-Horizon, Active and Inductive Interactions: Conclusion

 \section{Conclusion}

-This work introduces a paradigm shift in agentic evaluation by transitioning from deductive instruction-following to long-horizon, inductive modeling.
-We formalize abstract environment dynamics into four structural primitives and instantiate them via \odyssey, and then establish a standardized framework for the reproducible evaluation of an agent's ability to discover latent transition laws.
-The observed low-performance plateau across multiple flagships reveals a fundamental inductive bottleneck that scaling alone cannot resolve, underscoring the necessity of moving beyond deductive compliance.
-Future research toward more agentic intelligence should prioritize architectures capable of distilling latent transition laws from raw experience, thereby bridging the gap between passive rule-following and active discovery in complex, dynamic worlds.
+This work introduces a paradigm shift in agentic evaluation by transitioning from deductive instruction-following to long-horizon, active and inductive modeling.
+We formalize abstract environment dynamics into four structural primitives and instantiate them via \odyssey, and then establish a standardized framework for the reproducible evaluation.
+The observed low-performance plateau across multiple flagships reveals a fundamental inductive bottleneck that scaling alone cannot satisfy the necessity of moving beyond deductive compliance.
+Future research toward more agentic intelligence should prioritize architectures capable of distilling latent transition laws from raw experience, bridging the gap between passive rule-following and active discovery in complex, dynamic worlds.